KK Olimpas: History

 The team opened a new chapter in its history the following season by merging with the LKKA champion BC Mažeikiai and forming BC Žemaitijos Lokiai, or Žemaitijos Olimpas, as the team was known in the LKL.
 The team lost many of its leaders; Vickery and Brooks left the team, as well as head coach Rimantas Endrijaitis, who successfully coached Olimpas for two seasons.
 The team, however, acquired new talent: Latvian Olympian Igors Miglinieks, American center Willie B. Kelly, and former Mažeikiai leader Darius Staugaitis.
 With those players at the helm, the team won the 1997 Korać Cup qualifying round against Dinamo Tbilisi, but finished third in the preliminary round and did not advance further.
 Coaching changes in the middle of the season brought Valdemaras Chomičius and Jeremiah Walker into the team, with the former serving as a playing coach.
 Chomičius' team made it to the LKL finals for the first time in its history, where it lost to Žalgiris Kaunas in three games.

-Such success in the LKL guaranteed Žemaitijos Lokiai a spot in the FIBA European Cup for the 1997–1998 season.
+Such success in the LKL guaranteed Žemaitijos Olimpas a spot in the FIBA European Cup for the 1997–1998 season.
 Although the team lost Miglinieks, Kelly, Walker and Staugaitis, it celebrated Brooks' return, who had spent the year playing in France.
 Brooks and Vaškys led the team in its efforts to advance to the second round of the European Cup; however, they were not enough as the team finished in fifth place in the group stage with 2 wins and 8 losses.
 The team's performance in the LKL also waned; the team lost to Lietuvos rytas in the quarterfinals.

 In 1998, the team's name was changed back to Olimpas Plungė.
-Financial difficulties forced the team to forego participation in the LKL, and soon afterwards, the team disbanded.
+Financial difficulties forced the team to forego participation in the LKL, participating in the 1998-1999 season in the second-tier LKAL, and later, participating in minor leagues.

 Olimpas was reestablished in 2011 and participated in the third-tier RKL.
 The very first season, Olimpas finished first in the league and was promoted to the NKL.